polypheny/Polypheny-UI/README.md

-# Polypheny UI
+# Polypheny-UI

-_Polypheny UI_ is a powerful and easy to use web-based user interface for Polypheny-DB.
+_Polypheny-UI_ is a powerful and easy to use web-based user interface for Polypheny-DB.
 The UI is deployed together with Polypheny-DB and can (by default) be accessed via port 8080.

 ## Features ##
-Polypheny UI supports a wide range of features including:
+Polypheny-UI supports a wide range of features including:

 * Monitoring the current status
 * Modifying settings
 * Modify the schema
 * Model foreign key relationships
-* Brows to current data
+* View and edit stored data
 * Execute arbitrary queries
 * Analyze query execution
 * Graphically build query plans
+* Import and export data from [Polypheny-Hub](https://github.com/polypheny/Polypheny-Hub)
+* Explore-by-example based data exploration

 ## Roadmap ##